Bhagesh-Bhutani/Social-Media-Website-Codeial/Readme.md

-# This is a Major Project on a Social Media Website
+# This is a Major Project on Social Media Website

 ## Hosted Link:
 https://codeialbhagesh.herokuapp.com